saylesss88/nix-book/src/vcs/jujutsu.md

 does a great job of explaining how to use jj with practical examples.
 It is recommended in the official JJ docs as a more up to date intro.

+After installing JJ you can run `jj help -k tutorial`, for the official guide in a pager but like I said Steve's guide is more up to date.

+You can find help for nearly every command with the command followed by `--help` or `man jj`, `man jj git init`.

+> ❗ Pro Tip: Set the environment variable `export MANPAGER='nvim +Man!'` in
+> your shell config to use Neovim as your manpager.

 If you haven't taken the time to deep dive Git, it may be a good time to learn about a new way of doing Version Control that is actually less complex and easier to mentally map out in my opinion.